FranckFreiburger/module-invalidate/README.md

 ## Description
-`module-invalidate` allows you to invalidate a given module (or all modules) and make it automatically reloaded on further access.
+`module-invalidate` allows you to invalidate a given module (or all modules) and make it automatically reloaded on further access, no need to call `require()` again.

 ## Install